Metaswitch/clearwater-readthedocs/docs/SNMP_Alarms.md

 *   The process responsible for sending SNMP notifications, the Alarm Agent, keeps track of all the currently active error states in a table called the Alarm Active Table.
-Upon restart, if supported, an EMS can read this table and gain knowledge of any SNMP INFORMs it may have missed in its downtime.
+Upon restart, an EMS can read this table and learn about any SNMP INFORMs it may have missed in its downtime.
-*   If an EMS does not support reading the Active Alarm Table we can still recover the SNMP INFORMs by manually calling the synchronise alarms script.
+*   If an EMS does not support reading the Active Alarm Table we can still recover the SNMP INFORMs by running `/usr/share/clearwater/bin/sync_alarm.py`.
     This will cause SNMP notifications to be resent to the EMS.
-To call this script use the command: `/usr/share/clearwater/bin/sync_alarm.py`